vigor19831/ai-assistant/docs/ai_rules.md

 ## 7. Resilience

-All external network calls require hard timeout and retry with exponential backoff via `@with_retry` in the adapter (`core/retry.py`).
+External network calls require a hard timeout, always.
+Retry with exponential backoff via `@with_retry` (`core/retry.py`) is added only for flaky-by-nature hops (remote APIs), never for local processes (llama-server, embedder) — retrying a local server multiplies failure time without fixing anything (drift #43).
 Operations must be idempotent.
 Retry lives in exactly one layer (usually the adapter) — never stack a second retry wrapper on top of a retried call (drift #43).

 ## 8. Graceful Shutdown